DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 loopback/hairpin packet, metadata set on Rx/Tx may or may not be propagated to the other path depending on HW capability.

+In hairpin case with Tx explicit flow mode, metadata could (not mandatory) be used to connect the Rx and Tx flows if it can be propagated from Rx to Tx path.

 .. _table_rte_flow_action_set_meta:

 .. table:: SET_META